usds/us-forms-system/docs/interviews/04-18-18-Jordan-Kasper.md

 - Recently we kicked off AT-AT (an account tracking tool, which is paired with the JEDI Cloud project)
   - This forces contractors to put the open source license on their code before handing off to DoD, though DoD retains rights
 - I also help other groups in the DoD create OpenSource projects.
 We're getting memos written, section 875 in the NDAA 2018 document (this covers all government agencies).
 I helped write this.
 It's a policy goal of making 20% of all NEW custom developed source code open source in ALL agencies.
-- Sharon Woods, DDS's counsel, gave a talk about this: "The Battle to Free the Code at the Department of Defence." https://media.libreplanet.org/u/libreplanet/m/the-battle-to-free-the-code-at-the-department-of-defense/
+- Sharon Woods, DDS's counsel, gave a talk about this: "The Battle to Free the Code at the Department of Defense." https://media.libreplanet.org/u/libreplanet/m/the-battle-to-free-the-code-at-the-department-of-defense/

 <br>